StackVista/stackstate-cli/generated/stackstate_api/README.md

 ### ServiceBearer

 - **Type**: API key
-- **API key parameter name**: X-API-Service-Bearer
+- **API key parameter name**: X-API-ServiceBearer
 - **Location**: HTTP header

-Note, each API key must be added to a map of `map[string]APIKey` where the key is: X-API-Service-Bearer and passed in as the auth context for each request.
+Note, each API key must be added to a map of `map[string]APIKey` where the key is: X-API-ServiceBearer and passed in as the auth context for each request.

 ### ServiceToken